akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 1. The pop-in to create a measurement family is displayed
 1. Enter the new measurement family code (this code is required and must be unique)
 1. Fill in the label in the current [UI locale](manage-your-account.html#your-interface-default-language)
-1. For the standard unit used to convert the other units of this measurement family, add the code (this code is required and must be unique), the label in the current [UI locale](manage-your-account.html#your-interface-default-language) and the symbol
+1. For the **standard unit used to convert the other units of this measurement family**, add the code (this code is required and must be unique), the label in the current [UI locale](manage-your-account.html#your-interface-default-language) and the symbol
 1. Click on `Save`

 The measurement family is now created and the screen to display and [add other units](#manage-units-in-a-measurement-family) opens.